visualinteractivedata/visualinteractivedata.github.io/jobs/phd-vishumanities-nov2021.md

 - Strong computer programming skills

 ## How to Apply
 The start date of this position is flexible.
 If you are are interested in this position and would like to get more information about the project and funding opportunities, please get in touch with [Dr Uta Hinrichs] via email: uhinrich[at]edi.ac.uk.
-You can also directly apply here: https://www.ed.ac.uk/studying/postgraduate/degrees/index.php?r=site/view&edition=2021&id=491
+You can also directly apply [here] (https://www.ed.ac.uk/studying/postgraduate/degrees/index.php?r=site/view&edition=2021&id=491).

 ## References
 [1] Johanna Drucker.
 [Humanities Approaches to Graphical Display](http://www.digitalhumanities.org//dhq/vol/5/1/000091/000091.html).